Telerik-Verified-Plugins/AppleWatch/README.md

   }
 }

-// the same button as above, but without the layout bits 'userInputButton': {
+// the same button as (the red one) shown before , but without the layout bits 'userInputButton': {
-  'inputMode': 'WKTextInputModeAllowAnimatedEmoji', // see the table below for options 'suggestions': ['foo', 'bar', 'shaz'], // up to three possible options 'title': {
+  'inputMode': 'WKTextInputModeAllowAnimatedEmoji', // see the table below for options 'suggestions': ['foo', 'bar', 'shaz'], // 0-3 possible suggestions 'title': {
     'value': 'Vote',
   },
   'callback': 'onUserInput'
+}
 ```

 The `inputMode` attribute must be one of: